lukamiletic95/papers/Current solution.md

 On the other hand, this algorithm **guarantees** that a message will reach everyone within the network, since we assumed that the minimum size of the peer subset is 1, and therefore there are no disconnected *FN* nodes.

-It should also be observed that this solution **guarantees** a FIFO execution of all *C* transactions..
+It should also be observed that this solution **guarantees** a FIFO execution of all *C* transactions.
 If a *C* node sends multiple transactions, they are received in the same order in which they have been sent, and are therefore also gossiped in-order.

 Furthermore, Tendermint consensus algorithm is also gossip-based.
 Every time a proposer wishes to propose a block, it sends a special type of message - *PROPOSAL MESSAGE* [1].
 That message contains a proposed block (which contains a batch of transactions), and is again gossiped to the peers of the round's selected proposer, and so forth.
 That may lead to some node which is not a part of the current validator set receiving information about a transaction which it already received during the Mempool gossip phase, which is again a redundancy.